What You Can Expect

 Before that he worked for thirteen years in the scientific world, first as a pharmaceutical chemist, specializing in antibiotic research.
 Realizing that he was a people person, and still loving Chemistry, he eventually moved from the laboratory into sales of scientific research equipment, specializing in the needs of researchers in pharmaceutical laboratories and research universities.

 Today, as an ordained priest, Fr.
-Mark continues his love of science, both working at Angelo State University from 2017–2022.
+Mark continues his love of science.
+He worked in the Chemistry Department at Angelo State University from 2017–2022.
 Fr.
 Mark also enjoys giving presentations to school and church groups about the intersection of Science and Theology.

 Like most Orthodox priests, Fr.
 Mark is married (more than 30 years now!).
 He and Presbytera have 4 grown children.

 Fr.
 Mark has many and varied interests in addition to church.
 These include leadership training and development, chemical- and film-based photography, oil painting, woodworking, gardening, music, and science fiction.